SSL Encrypted 50+ Brokers Tested Data-Driven Ratings Real Money Testing Independent Reviews

 🏅 Section Winner: Earn (7.0 vs 6.0)

 Regulation is crucial for fund safety.
 Earn is regulated by CySEC (Tier 1), while LiteFinance holds licenses from CySEC, FSA SVG (Tier 1).
 Earn scores 7/10 and LiteFinance scores 6/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Earn shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+LiteFinance shows 2 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Earn